Nils-Magnus/md-texts/writeup.md

   result of `x(a, b)` again to one of its arguments (regardless which), you can retrieve the other original value: `x(a, x(a, b)) == b` and `x(x(a, b), b) == a`.
-Another easier example of an involution is ROT13: Twice applied on a cleartext results again in the cleartext.
+Another easier example of an involution is ROT13: Twice applied on a cleartext it results again in the cleartext.

 3. The function behaves like what we call "local": If you modify just a